 But a lot has changed since then.
 What does this mean for businesses that have grown up with custom CRM systems?

 The market has moved on, driven by rapid innovation and shifting customer habits.
 The way people buy has evolved and with it, their expectations around how brands interact with them and the level of service they are able to deliver.

-No matter how much you’ve already invested in your custom CRM, continuing to adapt it to keep up to date with these changes is a headache (and a cost) nobody needs.
+No matter how much you’ve already invested in your DIY CRM system, continuing to adapt it to keep up to date with these changes is a headache (and a cost) nobody needs.

 So what’s new?
 With CRM giants such as Salesforce and HubSpot at your fingertips, keeping your DIY CRM just isn’t necessary anymore.
 And yet, we hear so often that many businesses are resistant to migrating from their DIY platform to a modern, integrated system that will enable the whole business to drive revenue growth.